zuozhenggh/learning-library/developer-library/converged-db-on-premises/nodejs/postman.md

-2. Verify the product details added into oracle database by using HTTP GET method.
+## Step 2: Verify the product details using HTTP GET method.

     a.
 Launch the Postman.